-Stormy Daniels' Comment About The Consequences Of Accusing Powerful Men Is So Real
+Stormy Daniels Got Real About The Consequences Of Accusing Powerful Men

 The recent few weeks have sparked tons of conversations surrounding women's rights and sexual misconduct allegations.
 Even though some may hope these discussions come to an end, Stormy Daniels' comment about the consequences of accusing powerful men sheds some much needed light on the whole situation.
 Good luck silencing these powerful women.